qrtp/solana-project-tools/README.md

 # solana-project-tools

+NFT 4 Cause develops opensource tools because we believe in giving back to the Solana NFT community.
+Our mission is to enable projects to focus their funds on developing their community and making progress on their roadmap.

-This project enables Solana NFT project owners to assign custom Discord server roles to users holding their NFT.
+The primary purpose of this repository is to enable Solana NFT project owners to assign custom Discord server roles to users holding their NFT.
 The Discord user navigates to a verification URL to submit their wallet for analysis, and the Discord role is immediately assigned if holding criteria is met.
-For any questions message me on twitter [@NFT4Cause](https://twitter.com/nft4cause).

 Additional services offered in the project tools suite:

-1. NFT holder owner voting service
+1. NFT holder only voting service
 1. Sales tracking
-1. Discord notification bot
-1. Twitter notification bot
+1. Sales notification bots for Twitter and Discord

+Full documentation of the service features can be found on our [wiki](https://github.com/qrtp/solana-project-tools/wiki).
+For any questions message me on twitter [@NFT4Cause](https://twitter.com/nft4cause).

 # Hosted service
 We offer this project as a free hosted service at [https://verify.4cause.app](https://verify.4cause.app).
 Feel free to register your project on our highly available deployment across IBM Cloud and Google Cloud.